dgattiwsu/Res-CR-Net/README.md

    train_steps = 30 # Number of batches called in each epoch
    val_steps = 1

-and the loss and metrics in the EVALUATION section.
+and the loss and metrics in the EVALUATION section, if you want them to be consistent or different from those set in MODULES/Networks.py .
 For example:

    model.compile(optimizer=Adam(), loss=weighted_tani_loss, metrics=[tani_coeff])

 3. Uncompress the dataset folder.
 This folder represents also a template of how to organize the training and validation data for a run with Res-CR-Net.